103. Development of the United States, 1607-1877.

 This course covers the development of scientific thought in the period 1500 to 1725.
-It examines changing views of nature in the fields of anatomy and physiology, astronomy and physics.
-Although the primary focus is on specific scientific developments, they are discussed in the context of concurrent social, economic and religious changes.
-The course fulfills the humanities distribution requirement.
+It examines changing views of nature in the fields of anatomy and physiology, astronomy, and physics.
+Although the primary focus is on specific scientific developments, they are discussed in the context of concurrent social, economic, and religious changes.
 Also offered as Physics 110 and through European Studies.

 115. Introduction to Caribbean and Latin American Studies.

 This course is an introduction to the richness of Caribbean and Latin American cultures, the region’s turbulent history of conquest and colonization, the diversity of its peoples and history, and the challenges of its development.
 An important objective of the course is to examine our individual places in the histories of the Americas in comparative perspective.
 The course provides a framework for study on St. Lawrence’s Costa Rica or Trinidad programs.
-It satisfies both the humanities and the diversity distribution requirements and is a required course for CLAS minors.
 Also offered as Caribbean and Latin American Studies 104.

 160. The Islamic World.